The 8 Best Golf Iron Shafts

 What Is The Stiffest Iron Shaft?

 The best still iron shaft you can get is X-stiff.
-To get the best iron shafts, you need to match the flex with your swing speed.
+You need to match the flex with your swing speed to get the best iron shafts.
 Those with driver swing speeds over 100 mph are the only candidates for this level of stiffness.
-It takes a lot of muscle to load X-stiff shafts and if you think hitting long irons is tough now, try hitting a 4-iron with an X-still iron shaft.
+It takes a lot of muscle to load X-stiff shafts, and if you think hitting long irons is tough now, try hitting a 4-iron with an X-still iron shaft.

 Are Expensive Shafts Worth It In Golf?

-Yes, expensive shafts are worth it in golf because they have so much impact on your ball flight and distance.
+Yes, expensive shafts are worth it in golf because they greatly impact your ball flight and distance.
 When iron heads are made, they are manufactured with the same specs for everyone.
-A company decides on a design and then makes them in the hopes they sell.
+A company decides on a design and then makes it in the hopes it sells.
 With shafts, they are all made differently to suit the many millions of swings there are out there.
 I recommend spending more money on your shafts than your club heads, but I realize that’s not a popular opinion.

 Conclusion